JoeSz/Exopite-SEO-Core/README.md

 * Deactivate comments and pingbacks in the whole site,
 * Deactivate feed,
 * Activate Google Analytics (via Tag-Manager), you need a Tag-Manager ID for this first,
-* Add anything to header (e.g. Schema.org JSON or GEO Tags).
+* Add anything to header (e.g. Schema.org JSON or GEO Tags),
+* Add anything to footer (e.g. JavaScript, etc...),
+* Add inline style to header (it is hard to add css for some themes),
+* Add personalizable cookie notice.

 INSTALLATION
 ------------